gaelforget/ECCOv4/README.md

 **ECCO version 4 release 2:**

-[Estimating the Circulation and Climate of the Ocean][] version 4 release 2 is an ocean state estimate and solution of the [MIT general circulation model][] that covers the period from 1992 to 2011 (Forget et al., 2016).
-It is a minor update of the original ECCO version 4 solution (Forget et al., 2015) that benefits from a few additional corrections listed in Forget et al. (2016) and is easier to analyze and re-run.
+[ECCO V4r2](http://www.geosci-model-dev.net/8/3071/2015/) is an ocean state estimate from the [Estimating the Circulation and Climate of the Ocean][] consortium.
+It is an optimized solution of the [MIT general circulation model](http://mitgcm.org/) that covers the period from 1992 to 2011.
 Its input and output are available for direct download from [Dataverse][].

-Other ECCOv4 solutions?
-See `Other known solutions` in the [docs](https://eccov4.readthedocs.io).
+_For other ECCOv4 solutions, please refer to [the docs](https://eccov4.readthedocs.io)._

 **References:**